The WSU Cougar statue on the Pullman campus, surrounded by vibrant red autumn leaves.

 Pre-Law Society Global

-My name is David Gommenginger (he/him), I am pursuing a Bachelor of Arts in Social Science with Concentration in Administrative Studies, History, and Political Science.
-I received the WSU Auvil Scholar Fellowship for my active research on “Nonprofit Accountability and Regulatory Gaps in Washington State”.
+My name is David Gommenginger (he/him).
+I am pursuing a bachelor’s degree in social science with concentrations in administrative studies, history, and political science.
+I received the WSU Auvil Scholar Fellowship for my active research on nonprofit accountability and regulatory gaps in Washington State.

-I have professional experience as a nonprofit and healthcare, finance and operations leadership and have served on numerous boards and finance committees for healthcare and social justice organizations.
+I have professional experience in the nonprofit and healthcare sectors, have held leadership positions in finance and operations, and have served on numerous boards and finance committees for healthcare and social justice organizations.

-I am also a member of WSU Global LGBTQ+ Club, Resource Allocation and Accountability Board, and I volunteer as a legal observer with the ACLU.
+I am a member of WSU Global Campus’ LGBTQ+ Club, along with the Resource Allocation and Accountability (RAA) Board.
+I also volunteer as a legal observer with the ACLU.

 Cris Hylton